germal/OpenCVB/README.md

     and OpenCVB to come back up.
 When the last algorithm is not found, the first algorithm in the algorithm list is run.

-17. Regression tests run every algorithm with all resolutions and with each available camera.
+17. Regression tests run every algorithm with each available camera at the highest resolution.
 Setting the algorithm group to “\<All\>” can repeatedly run the list of algorithms 10’s of thousands of times without incident.

 18. Some algorithms can run for long durations.
 Not a problem normally but it